 When you trace Christ’s interactions with the Pharisees, His reaction at the Temple with the money-changers, and some exchanges with the disciples – it becomes clear that Jesus did not avoid conflict.
 The New Testament does not gloss over the reality of conflict in community.
 However, God’s Word makes a difference between constructive conflict and small group pitfalls like senseless quarreling.

-Let’s take a look at some of the more common small group pitfalls and how to avoid them so that your small group can be a safe place where grace reigns and authentic biblical community can grow.
+Let’s take a look at some of the more common sources of small group conflict and how to avoid them so that your small group can be a safe place where grace reigns and authentic biblical community can grow.

 1. Don’t Tolerate Bickering Over Trivial Issues